jku209/from-black-hat-python/README.md

-# pycat
-From Black Hat Python
+Code from Black Hat Python